topaz-dev-stuff/aoc2023/README.md

 - `test` : This is just a "Hello, World!" program for testing purposes.
 - `trebuchet` : This is the solution to day 1.
 - `cubes` : This is the solution to day 2.
+- `gears` : This is the solution to day 3.

 ***